Meeting Target 12 to support children

 Measure 3 provides an investment of $3.2 million over 2 years.
 The funding will help Aboriginal Community-Controlled Organisations (ACCOs) in the child and family sector.
 There are 2 components to Measure 3 Stronger ACCOs, Stronger Families funding:

-- Part 1 delivered the SNAICC Stronger ACCOs Stronger Families Report(Opens in a new tab/window) to identify the strengths, opportunities and barriers faced by ACCOs
+- Part 1 delivered the SNAICC Stronger ACCOs Stronger Families Report(Opens external website) to identify the strengths, opportunities and barriers faced by ACCOs

 - Part 2 strengthens genuine partnerships between non-Indigenous organisations and ACCOs in the delivery of programs within the Families and Children Activity